 Feeding in Australian Climate Conditions

-- Provide extra shade over their feeder and waterer.
+- Provide extra shade over their feeder and waterer

-- Cold Weather: In colder southern states, your chickens will burn more energy to stay warm.
+In colder southern states, your chickens will burn more energy to stay warm.
 You can supplement their diet with a little extra scratch grain or corn in the afternoon (not morning) to fuel their “internal furnace” overnight.

 How to Store Your Chicken Feed Properly

-You just spent good money on a 20kg bag of feed; don’t let it spoil!
+You just spent good money on a 20kg bag of feed.
+Don’t let it spoil.

-- Get it off the ground: Store bags on a pallet or shelf, not the concrete floor, which can draw moisture.
+Get it off the ground: Store bags on a pallet or shelf, not the concrete floor, which can draw moisture.

-- Make it airtight: The best storage is a metal, airtight rubbish bin or feed drum.
+Make it airtight: The best storage is a metal, airtight rubbish bin or feed drum.
 This keeps feed fresh and, most importantly, keeps out rodents and insects.

-Store feed in cool, dry conditions away from direct sunlight.
-Heat can degrade fat-soluble vitamins (A, D, E, K) in the feed, reducing its nutritional value.
+Keep it cool and dry: Store it in a shed or garage, out of direct sunlight.
+Heat can degrade the vitamins in the feed, reducing its nutritional value over time.
 A sealed metal bin in a shaded area maintains feed quality longest.

 Never use feed that has been contaminated by rodents or has any sign of mould.
+This is non-negotiable.
+Mouldy feed can contain toxins that will make your chickens seriously ill.

 Cost Analysis and Value